evitajain15/evitajain15/README.md

 I do Designing and Development.
 I enjoy learning languages and frameworks.
 I also enjoy working on UI and Design.

 - 🔭 I’m currently working on UI Development Technologies.
-- 🌱 I’m currently learning about web developement :D
+- 🌱 I’m currently learning about web developement.
 - 🥅 2021 Goals: Learn how to Contribute to Open Source projects.To get better at MERN Stack

 ## Skills